-New Jersey's school residency rules make it clear that students "living on federal property," such as students residing on a military base, are entitled to a free public education in New Jersey schools.211 Specific statutory provisions have been enacted to determine the school district responsible for the educating students living on federal properties spanning more than a single school district.212
+New Jersey's school residency rules make it clear that students "living on federal property," such as students residing on a military base, are entitled to a free public education in New Jersey schools.214 Specific statutory provisions have been enacted to determine the school

-Residence within Two or More School Districts:
+Residence within Two or More School Districts

 If a student's home is physically located within two or more school districts, the municipality that receives the majority of the property tax paid by the resident (or owner of a multi-unit dwelling) is the district of domicile for school attendance purposes.
 This rule also applies to a dwelling that bears a mailing address that does not reflect its physical location within a municipality.
-When property taxes are paid in equal amounts to two or more municipalities, and when there is no established assignment for students residing in those affected dwellings, the district of domicile will be determined through an assessment of the documentation submitted to demonstrate eligibility for enrollment in a school district,213 discussed in Section 7 of this publication.
+When property taxes are paid in equal amounts to two or more municipalities, and when there is no established assignment for students residing in those affected dwellings, the district of domicile will be determined through an assessment of the documentation submitted to demonstrate eligibility for enrollment in a school district, 216 discussed in Section 7 of this publication.
 No standard for that determination is set forth in the regulations.